Heidi75/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 3) a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
 You should also include a README.md in the repo with your scripts.
 This repo explains how all of the scripts work and how they are connected.

+Subject_test is a Vector with one column named "V1" and 2947 rows numbered accordingly Feature_test is a is a table with 561 Columns named "V1"- "V561"  and 2947 rows numbered accordingly activity_test is a Vector with one column named "V1" and 2947 rows numbered accordingly

+Subject_train is a Vector with one column named "V1" and 7352 rows numbered accordingly Feature_train is a is a table with 561 Columns named "V1"- "V561"  and 7352 rows numbered accordingly activity_train is a Vector with one column named "V1" and 7352 rows numbered accordingly

+Activity_Names are
+1. Walking
+2. Walking_upstairs
+3. Walking_downstairs
+4. Sitting
+5. Standing
+6. Laying

+Feature names (561 of them )